alofeoluwafemi/48-Tutorial-Youtube-Challenge/Part 2: Build an Ethereum with go.md

 You can fork the codebase here on [github](https://github.com/alofeoluwafemi/smart-contract-api-go-ethereum)  as a reference to follow along.

+Here is the  API Postman Collection [Link](https://www.getpostman.com/collections/362a5590ccf482592588) for you to import.

 ## Introduction

 [Go ethereum](https://geth.ethereum.org/) is the official go implementation of the ethereum protocol.
 Miners can use it to run an ethereum node and Dapp developers such as you can use some of its packages to compile your smart contract to bytecode, deploy it to a network and use it to interact with your deployed smart contract.